 (Florida Statutes 102.031)

-No person, political committee, committee of continuous existence, or other group or organization may solicit voters inside the polling place or early voting site or within 100 feet of the entrance to any polling place, an early voting site, or an office of the Supervisor of Elections where absentee ballots are requested and printed on demand for the convenience of electors who appear in person to request them.
+No person, political committee, or other group or organization may solicit voters inside the polling place or early voting site or within 100 feet of the entrance to any polling place, an early voting site, or an office of the Supervisor of Elections where absentee ballots are requested and printed on demand for the convenience of electors who appear in person to request them.
 Before the opening of the polling place or early voting site, the Clerk or Supervisor shall designate the no-solicitation zone and mark the boundaries.

 (Florida Statutes 101.131)

 Poll watchers are approved initially by the Supervisor of Elections and are subject to the reasonable control of local election boards as are other individuals within the polling room or early voting site.
 As a poll watcher, they are acting in an official capacity within the polling place or early voting site and should look, act and be impartial and fair, thus avoiding any thought or suggestion of undue influence or impropriety.
 Poll watchers shall pose any questions regarding the polling place procedures directly to the Clerk for resolution.
 They may not interact with voters.
 Each poll watcher shall be a qualified and registered elector of Brevard County.